Longshot (Marvel Comics): Powers and abilities

+Equipment

-Longshot carries several small, cleaver-like blades stored in a bandolier, which he hurls with inhuman accuracy or in some cases, completely dependent upon his luck powers.
-He is also shown as proficient in other types of bladed weaponry.
+Longshot carries several small, cleaver-like blades that he stores in a bandolier, which he can throw with superhuman accuracy or just using his luck powers in some cases.
+He is highly skilled in using other types of weaponry that are bladed.
 During his X-Men years, Longshot also carried a folding grappling hook and rope either carried looped around one shoulder or stored in his shoulder bag, and a set of throwing spikes which produced net-like wires between them to restrain a target.

 Longshot is proficient in the use of jetpacks for flight, the use of handheld directed-energy weapons, and hang gliders.

-Longshot is an extraordinary acrobat, and has superhuman agility due to having hollow bones but musculature like a human's.